 A Guide to Pig Snouts for Dogs (by Rosalind the Vet)

-Pig snouts are a high-protein, lesser-known dog treat.
+Pig snouts for dogs are a high-protein, lesser-known treat.
 And while they look a little odd to us, they are super tasty for our dogs.
 Snouts are often marketed as a lower-fat alternative to other treats, so they may be attractive for dogs on a calorie-restricted diet.
 But, the fat content varies hugely between products – so watch out!
 And, as with all new foods, think carefully about whether this treat suits your dog.

 In this article, we look at the benefits and risks of feeding pig snouts to your dog, how to feed them safely, and what to look out for when purchasing these treats.